 There are currently three publicly-owned toll facilities in the state: the Mackinac Bridge, the International Bridge, and the Blue Water Bridge.
-Each was established under special enabling legislation that authorized the used of tolling.
+Each was established under special enabling legislation that authorized the use of tolling.
 With the exception of those three facilities, the department does not currently have general authority to establish toll roads or bridges.

 The bill would not grant to either the department director or the commission a general authority to impose tolls.
 The provisions regarding tolls or user fees relate only to public-private agreements under the bill.
-[The H-3 substitute uses the terms "user fees" and "ancillary charges" in place of the terms used in the bill as introduced, "tolling" and "other charges."]
+[The bill uses the terms "user fees" and "ancillary charges" in place of the terms "tolls" or "tolling."]